Joseph and the Four Cups of Wine

 Where, indeed, is our place and the place for our children?
 Where can we really build a special Jewish life for ourselves, our children and our people?
 Where can we avoid the problem of assimilation which decimates our people even when we are free from physical attacks?
 We are building a good community here but we know the answer.
 R. Yehoshua ben Levi suggested it to us a long time ago.

 When we drink the four cups of wine, we remember not only the slaves who were freed from their bondage and oppression, but also Joseph who, in his own way, was also a slave to Pharaoh in Egypt.
 He too was freed by Moses when his bones were taken out during the Exodus.
 He finally was placed to rest in the homeland he knew was the only homeland that the people of Israel ever had or ever will have.
 LE-SHANA HABA'A BI-YERUSHALAYIM.

-[Rabbi Joseph is rabbi of Congregation Shearith Israel (Spanish-Portuguese Synagogue) in Montreal.
+[Rabbi Joseph is the former rabbi of Congregation Shearith Israel (Spanish-Portuguese Synagogue) in Montreal.
 Two of his sons attended Yeshivat Har Etzion.]